mainini/famodulus-client/README.md

 famodulus-client is a JavaScript library for outsourcing modular exponentiations (modexps) in multiplicative groups with prime modulus.
 It is based on the research conducted in [Efficient and Secure Outsourcing of Modular Exponentiation](http://mainini.ch/data/efficient-secure-modular-exponentiation-outsourcing.pdf).
-The implementation makes extensive usage of various [ES6](http://www.ecma-international.org/ecma-262/6.0/) features and can be used in a reasonably current browser (tested with Firefox 50.1) or in [node.js](https://nodejs.org) (>=6.9.1).

 Outsourcing is performed using a RESTful API with one or more servers (depending on the algorithm).
 Have a look at [famodulus-server](https://github.com/mainini/famodulus-server) for a working implementation or have a look at the